Gravecat/invictus/src/tune/readme.md

 * **ascii-symbols.hpp** -- Definitions for which ASCII symbols are used for which things in the game, allowing for easily changing them en masse if needed.

+* **combat.hpp** -- Predefined variables which can be tweaked to rebalance aspects of combat.

 * **error-handling.hpp** -- Tune values for adjusting error-handling in the Guru Meditation subsystem.

 * **fov-lighting.hpp** -- Tune values for field-of-view, line-of-sight and static/dynamic lighting.